lgreski/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 The total number of missing values in the data set is 2,304, as noted above in the code book and the `summary()` analysis of the `steps` column, and we confirm this by summing the result of the `is.na()` function.
+Additional investigation of the missing values shows that they are isolated to 8 days, per the following `table()`.
+Each day that has any missing values is missing all intervals for the entire day.

 ```r